hCG levels: What is Normal During Early Pregnancy?

-hCG levels are the hormone of interest during pregnancy.
+HCG levels are an important indicator of the health and viability of an early pregnancy.
 After all, hCG levels are what pregnancy tests measure to tell you whether or not you’re pregnant.
-But, hCG levels can also be meaningful in understanding how your pregnancy is progressing.
-This post will cover:
+But there’s more to hCG than a second line on a pregnancy test.

 What level of hCG is considered pregnant?

 When hCG levels rise to be greater than 25 IU/mL, then this is considered significantly higher than baseline, and a woman is considered pregnant.

 After implantation occurs, hCG levels will double approximately every 48-72 hours. hCG levels will peak within the first 8-11 weeks of pregnancy, and then will begin dropping off from there and plateau for the remainder of pregnancy.

 It’s important to know that the actual value of hCG levels isn’t as important as the pattern of hCG levels doubling every 48-72 hours.
 If you’ve experienced recurrent miscarriages or are a high-risk pregnancy, then your doctor may recommend a serial beta hCG test by testing your blood several times for hCG levels to see how quickly this hormone is being produced.
 However, unless there are signs of potential problems, hCG levels won’t be regularly checked after confirming you’re pregnant.

 How do pregnancy tests detect hCG levels and determine if you’re pregnant?

 Pregnancy tests are designed to detect changes in hCG levels using a scientific technique called sandwich enzyme immunoassay, and while this sounds complicated (and the biochemistry definitely is!), the principles are about as complicated as making a peanut butter and jelly sandwich.